DADA: Driver Attention Prediction in Driving Accident Scenarios: Introduction

-The rest of the this paper is organized as follows.
+The rest of this paper is organized as follows.
 Section \ref{relatedwork} briefly reviews the related literatures to this work.
-Section \ref{dada2000} analyzes the statistics of DADA-2000, and Section \ref{MSAFNet} presents the proposed multi-path semantic-guided attentive fusion network.
-Section \ref{experiments} provides the extensive experiments and analysis, and the final conclusion and future work are given in Section \ref{con}.
+Section \ref{dada2000} presents more analysis on DADA-2000, and Section \ref{MSAFNet} presents the proposed approach.
+Section \ref{experiments} provides the extensive experiments and analysis, and the final conclusions are given in Section \ref{con}.